GrantMeStrength/Build-a-game-for-the-Surface-Duo/README.md

 You can download this final project as **DuoGameAnimated.zip**.

 What's next?
 Well, you'll need to add some form of input and of course sound effects would be nice.
 And what about using that hinge on the Duo to do something?
 And working with the expanded screen?
-Well, if you can't work all that out for yourself, I'm sure I can add a second installment to Building a Game for the Surface Duo..
+Well, if you can't work all that out for yourself, hang tight as I will be back to add more to Building a Game for the Surface Duo..

 -john